How Talpa drives innovation and transformation in the media industry

 Dancing the tango

 Indirectly, Covid brought more benefits.
 Because according to Otto, transformation is all about people.
 It’s about the culture and the way of working that has to be changed.
-Talpa was mainly technology-driven, but for some new developments it was necessary to put the product, the experience, into the spotlight.
-Otto: “Technology and product had to start dancing a tango together.”
-The reorganization and Covid forced Talpa to establish this collaboration immediately and “to turn it into a line dance with all the other departments of the company”, like engineering, marketing, operations and all staff organizations.
+Talpa was mainly technology-driven, but for some new developments, it was necessary to put the product, the experience, into the spotlight.
+Otto: “Technology and product had to start dancing the tango together.”
+The reorganization and Covid forced Talpa to establish this collaboration immediately and “to turn it into a line dance with all the other departments of the company”, like engineering, marketing, operations, and all staff organizations.